GCO Application Narrative Questions

 Please write a short response to this quote, including reactions or questions it might raise for you.
 Some possible questions to consider: Do you feel like Taylor is speaking to you and/or your political community?
 In other words, are you often critical (internally or externally) of people for not being aware/woke enough?
 Or does this conversation feel new to you?
 And if so - what questions does this raise for you?

-5. Please describe your learning style, specifically over zoom.
-How do you tend to participate in remote discussion classes and other group work settings?
-What helps you stay engaged?
+5. Please describe your learning style.
+How do you tend to participate in discussion classes and other group work settings?
+Please provide some examples.

 6. What are your experiences with community service, social justice activism, or community organizing?
-What do you hope to learn about community organizing, and why?
+What do you understand as the differences between these?
+(There's no need to do research - if you don’t know that’s totally ok!)
+What do you hope to learn about community organizing?

 7. What useful skills or fun qualities would you bring to your GCO class? (e.g. cooking/baking, care package making, contemplative training, art, poetry, somatic exercises, music, story telling, etc.)

 8. Do you have any particular needs/concerns you would like to disclose?
-Please include any accommodations requirements you might want us to know about in advance, any anticipated situations (such as child or elder care) that might affect your learning and engagement needs this spring, etc. [optional!]
+Please include any dietary restrictions (vegan, vegetarian, halal, kosher, etc.) as well as food allergies, medical or religious restrictions, or accommodations requirements you might want us to know about. [optional!]